Special Air Service: 22 SAS Regiment

-Members of the Special Air Service were deployed to Northern Iraq in late August 2014, and according to former MI6 chief Richard Barrett, would also be sent to Syria, tasked with trying to track down the Islamic State of Iraq and the Levant (ISIL) terrorist group that the press labelled the Beatles.
+Members of the Special Air Service were deployed to Northern Iraq in late August 2014, and according to former SIS chief Richard Barrett, would also be sent to Syria, tasked with trying to track down the Islamic State of Iraq and the Levant (ISIL) terrorist group that the press labelled the Beatles.
+In 2024 it was acknowledged that five SAS members had been arrested by the Royal Military Police on suspicion of committing war crimes in Syria, though details have not been disclosed.

-In recent years SAS officers have risen to senior appointments in the British Army and Armed Forces.
+Since the 1990s SAS officers have risen to senior appointments in the British Armed Forces.
 General Peter de la Billière was the commander in chief of the British forces in the 1990 Gulf War.
 General Michael Rose became commander of the United Nations Protection Force in Bosnia in 1994.
 In 1997 General Charles Guthrie became Chief of the Defence Staff the head of the British armed forces.
 Lieutenant-General Cedric Delves was appointed commander of the Field Army and deputy commander in chief NATO Regional Headquarters Allied Forces North in 2002–2003.

 21 and 23 SAS

 For much of the Cold War, the role of 21 SAS and 23 SAS was to provide stay-behind parties in the event of a Warsaw Pact invasion of western Europe, forming together I Corps' Corps Patrol Unit.
 In the case of an invasion, this Special Air Service Group would have let themselves be bypassed and remained behind in order to collect intelligence behind Warsaw Pact lines, conduct target acquisition, and thus try to slow the enemy's advance.